System Shock 2: Gameplay

 The game includes a research function.
-When new objects are encountered in the game, especially enemies, their organs can be collected and, when combined with chemicals found in storage rooms, the player can research the enemies and thus improve their damage against them.
+When new objects are encountered in the game, especially enemies, their organs can be collected; when combined with chemicals found in storage rooms, the player can research the enemies and thus improve their damage against them.
 Similarly, some exotic weapons and items can only be used after being researched.
 OSA agents effectively have a separate weapons tree available to them.
-Psionic powers can be learned, such as invisibility, fireballs, and teleportation.
+Psionic powers, such as invisibility, fireballs, and teleportation, can be learned.